 Because NEI 95-10 guidance for operational experience review states that a site-specific search of 5 to 10 years should be sufficient, the inspector should choose the samples above during a period of 10 years to determine if the applicant's cutoff date is appropriate.
 The inspector should also emphasize known issues, when possible (e.g., containment corrosion at a BWR Mark I unit, buried pipe leaks, small bore piping socket weld issues, submerged cables, and Boral/Boraflex issues in spent fuel pool storage racks), for a period prior to the applicant's cutoff date.

+04.03 Dispositioning Issues of Concern

+The level of documentation for license renewal inspection activities differs from that used in other inspection activities by allowing the documentation of observations.
+Inspectors can document observations associated with the implementation and/or completion of proposed license conditions, regulatory commitments, TLAAs, and AMPs.
+These and any other inspection results will be evaluated and dispositioned using the guidance in Inspection Manual Chapters (IMCs) 0611, 0612 and 2516.
+The inspectors should coordinate any regulatory issues or findings with NRR to ensure consistency and compliance with the enforcement guidance.

 71002-05 RESOURCE ESTIMATES